ccpgames/db-minicore/README.md

 db-minicore
 ===========

-DB Mini Core is a set of general database object for MS SQL.
+Mini Core DB is a collection of general database objects that the DB Captain feels will greatly benefit all serious SQL Server databases.

 Mini Core Versions